-"French borrowings in Russian".
+"French borrowings in the Russian language."
 Borrowed words in Russian from English, French or German: examples, meaning

 Kuzik Anna

-The material for the study was French words that entered the Russian language, identified by analyzing works of literature of the 19th century, as well as data from dictionaries of modern French.
+The material for the study was French words that were included in the Russian language, identified through the analysis of works of literature of the 19th century, as well as data from dictionaries of the modern French language.

 Download: